- Charlie Day dealing with Danny DeVito's contract.Danny: (hands Charlie a jar of Vaseline) Here, lube up those lips.

 - And the pitiful "explosion" that the grenade caused to Dee's car: It just lets a puff of smoke and caused the car to bounce a little, and the horn to briefly honk.
 Then Mac tries to shoot the gas tank to cause an explosion that way, but keeps missing and uses up all the bullets.
 So not like the movies where everything's Made of Explodium.

 - "Mac and Charlie Die: Part 2" - Frank playing with the Charlie mannequin and Frank imitating Charlie's high whiny voice.
+And it's heavily implied that, unlike with Dennis trying to find a new roommate, Frank honestly did think that Mac and Charlie were dead.

-- The entirety of "Who Pooped the Bed?", especially Dee's Freak Out over poop at an art gallery and Artemis' whodunit-style summation that turns out be as wrong as it is farfetched.
+- The entirety of "Who Pooped the Bed?", especially Dee's Freak Out! over poop at an art gallery and Artemis' whodunit-style summation that turns out be as wrong as it is farfetched.
 Toilet Humor doesn't get much funnier than this.

 - The scene where the alleged scientist checks the poop.